Terminal 4 Museum Exhibitions

 Movimiento Artístico del Río Salado (M.A.R.S)

 In 1981, the artist collective opened a gallery in central Phoenix called M.A.R.S Artspace.
-The gallery featured rotating art exhibitions, artist-in-residence programs and workshops - bridging the gap between the barrios and the rest of the city’s art community.
+The gallery featured rotating art exhibitions, artist-in-residence programs, and workshops - bridging the gap between the barrios and the rest of the city’s art community.
 During this time, M.A.R.S Artspace was the only Hispanic-operated gallery in Arizona.
-While the collective dismantled in 2002, it paved the way for phICA (Phoenix Institute of Contemporary Art) which continues to help artists gain visibility and financial support.
+While the collective was dismantled in 2002, it paved the way for phICA (Phoenix Institute of Contemporary Art), which continues to help artists gain visibility and financial support.